cypress-io/cypress/docs/source/guides/guides/continuous-integration.md

 **Seeing Errors**

-Although running {% url '`cypress run`' cli-tool#cypress-run %} will yield no output - you can see the actual dependency failure by invoking the Cypress binary directly.
+Although running {% url '`cypress run`' command-line#cypress-run %} will yield no output - you can see the actual dependency failure by invoking the Cypress binary directly.

 ***Invoke the Cypress binary directly***